alineschneider/LendingClub/README.md

 - Software: Python 3.7.7, Jupyter Notebook, Visual Studio Code 1.43.1

 ## Preprocessing:
-* Drop features that contain the same value throughout all rows
+* Dropped features that contain a single value throughout all rows, since they would not be useful for the model;
+* Binary encoded categorical features;
+* Standardized the data using Standard Scaler.

 ## Models Evaluated:
 - **Oversampling Algorithms:**